 Destiny 2 Trials of Osiris is a three-on-three elimination-style PvP mode.
 That means when the other team bests you in a fight you won’t be able to respawn unless someone on your team resurrects you.
 To do that, they have to get to your ghost and hold down the resurrect button for a short amount of time.
 If you take out every member on the opposite team, you win the round.

 And there you have it, everything you need to know to get you started with Destiny 2 Trials of Osiris.
 If you’re unsure of what weapons to take in, then you should check out our Destiny 2 best PvP weapons guide.
-If it’s your character that’s worrying you, then our Destiny 2 best class and builds guide should also prove handy.
 The rest, of course, is up to you – good luck!